chelate/MatisseCytometry.jl/README.md

 and make sure you can run julia before trying anything.
 A start menu shortcut should appear in windows.
 Juliaup will download Julia and get your path variables and directories right.

+### Installation
-1. Open julia and add this package, running in the REPL (the julia terminal)
+Open julia and add this package, running in the REPL (the julia terminal)

 ```julia
 using Pkg